Alaska Airlines: Post-deregulation expansion (1978–1990)

-Deregulation also brought challenges to the airline, however.
+Deregulation also brought challenges to the airline.
 The airline was faced with increased competition and inflation that put tremendous pressure on costs, profits, and salaries.
-By 1979, competitors Northwest Airlines and Western Airlines were both flying wide-body McDonnell Douglas DC-10 jets on the core Anchorage–Seattle nonstop route with additional competition being provided by Wien Air Alaska which had begun flying nonstop jet service between Anchorage and Seattle.
+By 1979, competitors Northwest Airlines and Western Airlines were both flying wide-body McDonnell Douglas DC-10 jets on the core Anchorage–Seattle nonstop route.
+Additional competition came from Wien Air Alaska, which had begun flying nonstop jet service between Anchorage and Seattle.
 Northwest was operating nonstop DC-10 service on the Fairbanks–Seattle route at this time as well.
-There were also tensions with unions, particularly mechanics and flight attendants.
+There were tensions with unions, particularly mechanics and flight attendants.
 In 1985, the company had a three-month-long strike with its machinists.
-By June the same year, it was able to end the strike by promising to reduce labor costs and maintain peace with unions.
-In November 1985, the airline introduced a daily air-freight service called Gold Streak with service to and from Alaska.
+By June 1985, it was able to end the strike by promising to reduce labor costs and maintain peace with unions.
+In November 1985, the airline introduced a daily air-freight service called Gold Streak, with service to and from Alaska.

 In the 1980s, Alaska Airlines began acquiring McDonnell Douglas MD-80s to replace its aging 727s.
 Alaska was the launch customer for the MD-83, taking delivery of its first MD-80s in 1985.

 Also in 1985, the Alaska Air Group was formed as a holding company for Alaska Airlines.
-In 1986 Alaska Air Group acquired regional airline Horizon Air, which remained a separate brand from Alaska Airlines; since then, both airlines have been subsidiaries of Alaska Air Group.
+In 1986 Alaska Air Group acquired regional airline Horizon Air, which remained a separate brand from Alaska Airlines.
+Since then, both airlines have been subsidiaries of Alaska Air Group.
 In 1987, Alaska Airlines purchased Jet America Airlines.
 Alaska initially operated Jet America as a separate airline, but this proved economically unviable and Jet America's operations were merged into Alaska's.
-Alaska also discontinued all flights to the Midwest and the East coast formerly operated by Jet America.
+Alaska discontinued all flights to the Midwest and the East coast formerly operated by Jet America.
 Additional MD-80s entered the fleet via the acquisition of Jet America Airlines in 1987.

-There was also a big seasonal imbalance in travel to Alaska, which mainly took place in the summer.
-In an effort to compensate for this, the airline introduced service to Mexican resorts, where most travel takes place in the winter.
+To compensate for a major seasonal imbalance in travel to Alaska (mostly taking place in the summer), the airline introduced service to Mexican resort cities, where most travel takes place in the winter.
 In 1988, the airline began servicing the Mexican resort cities of Mazatlán and Puerto Vallarta.
 By the end of the 1980s, 70 percent of Alaska Airlines' passengers flew south of Seattle and the airline served 30 cities in 6 states outside Alaska.
-The airline had successfully used the state of Alaska as a springboard to expand into larger, more profitable markets.